jusjag/certificates/README.md

 ## Google Analytics 4
 After finishing the Google & SGH Skills of Tomorrow course, I was considering turning into the web analytics path.
 Finally I decided to focus on SQL and Power BI, but the Google Analytics Certificate is still with me and I'm sure I'd be able to use this tool after a quick reminder.<br>
+<i>'By earning the Google Analytics Certification, Google recognizes your ability to:<br>
+Setup a Google Analytics 4 property for a website or an app<br>
+Collect the data you need for your business and use the various reporting tools and features<br>
+Recognize key measurement features that can show the effectiveness of your online marketing efforts'</i><br>
 <a href="https://skillshop.accredible.com/profile/7a7b00cf-6453-45ec-8c85-869b62bbc318?name=jagielska" target="_blank">Find me on the Google Credential Holder Directory</a>.<br>
 <img src="https://raw.githubusercontent.com/jusjag/certificates/main/GA4_Certyfikat.jpg" width="500">